veyon/docs/admin/reference.rst

 .. index:: Background color

 Background color
-    This setting allows to customize the background color of the monitor view.
+    This setting allows customizing the background color of the monitor view.

     **Default:** *white*

 .. index:: Text color

 Text color
-    This setting allows to customize the color which is used for displaying the computer thumbnail caption in the monitor view.
+    This setting allows customizing the color which is used for displaying the computer thumbnail caption in the monitor view.

     **Default:** *black*

 .. index:: Computer thumbnail caption

 Computer thumbnail caption
-    This setting allows to define the caption for computer thumbnails in the monitor view.
+    This setting allows defining the caption for computer thumbnails in the monitor view.
 If the computer name is not important to users only the name of the logged on user can be displayed instead.

     **Default:** *User and computer name*

 .. index:: Sort order

 Sort order
-    This setting allows to specify the sort order for computers in the monitor view.
+    This setting allows specifying the sort order for computers in the monitor view.
 If the caption is configured to display only user names it may make sense to change the sort order to *Only user name* as well.

     **Default:** *Computer and user name*